Rebuilding routines

 Virtual outpatient and IOP care is not a substitute for emergency services.
 Call 911 for medical emergencies or 988 for the Suicide & Crisis Lifeline — then contact us when your teen is safe for non-emergency clinical support.

 When low mood, fatigue, and withdrawal persist beyond occasional therapy, teens need frequent clinical contact — behavioral activation, CBT, moderated groups, and family partnership through virtual IOP or outpatient care.
-We include safety planning and clear escalation guidance when depression involves self-harm thoughts or hopelessness, and every family begins with a free consultation to assess safety, explain level-of-care options, and verify insurance.
+Mental Health For Teens serves California adolescents ages 12–17.
+We include safety planning and clear escalation guidance when depression involves self-harm thoughts or hopelessness.
+Low self-esteem synonym traffic consolidates here so thin identity pages do not compete with this primary depression URL.
+Every family begins with a free consultation to assess safety, explain level-of-care options (outpatient vs virtual IOP), and verify insurance before the first clinical week.
+We do not publish miracle outcome percentages.
+Progress is measured clinically with the teen and family — and we step down or refer up when the data says so.

 Depression in teens is often dismissed as normal adolescence.
-Persistent patterns warrant a clinical assessment.
+Persistent patterns lasting weeks and impairing school or friendships warrant a clinical assessment.

 Sadness, irritability, emotional numbness, or hopelessness lasting weeks and affecting daily life.